svilkata/redis/README.md

 https://docs.spring.io/spring-data/redis/reference/redis/getting-started.html

+Redis - FANOUT pattern by default - i.e. to all subscribers and not bindings (based on keys) taken into account

 ### I. First you should install Redis server locally or you can run it also in docker container - for Windows OS better use the docker container.
 I have used the docker-compose option.
 - https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/
 - https://hub.docker.com/_/redis